The ${\rm SL}(2,\mathbb{C})$-character variety of the Borromean link: The character variety

 Conjugated by $\mathbf{d}(\sqrt{2})$, they become

 This recovers the main result of \cite{CE21}, where it was shown that up to conjugacy, there are exactly two discrete faithful representations into ${\rm PSL}(2,\mathbb{C})$ sending meridians to parabolic elements.
-One may also refer to \cite{Ma06}. \end{rmk}
+One may also refer to \cite{Ma06}. \end{remark}